 Yes, all residents must be tested before arriving for move in.
 Health Service is working with the State of Connecticut to finalize a testing protocol for campus residents.
 It will most likely include the following:

-- Once everyone is on campus, there will be random weekly testing and occasionally some targeted testing for students and staff in the residence halls.
-This doesn’t mean that you’ll be tested each week – the guidelines call for 5-10% of the population of each hall be tested each week.
+- There will be random weekly testing and occasionally some targeted testing for students and staff in the residence halls.

 - Your roommates and/or anyone you have had close contact with may also be required to quarantine for a period of time if you become symptomatic or test positive.